eProsima/Integration-Service-Deprecated/examples/wan_example/README.rst

 To execute this example, we need to have configured properly two separated subnetworks, only linked through a WAN connection, ideally the Internet.
-We need also to open an input TCP port on the router of the machine that is going to work as a Server, and establish a port forwarding to route the incoming data of this port the server.
+We need also to open an input TCP port on the router of the machine that is going to work as a Server and establish a port forwarding to route the incoming data of this port the server.

 The following diagram shows the minimum architecture of the example that is two machines,